Skip to content

 A panel of arts professionals and other individuals with relevant experience will review all applications according to the performance expectations.
 Panelists may be chosen from both inside and outside Kentucky.
 Arts council staff do not participate in the review or scoring of applications.

 Note: The Kentucky Arts Council reserves the right to disqualify any current or future application if there is reason to believe an applicant has tampered or had inappropriate contact with a panelist.
+Additionally, newly juried artists may be subject to a background check.

 Program Agreement Form